PhilippeBekaert/hdspeconf/doc/RayDAT.md

 **S/PDIF Out**

 - "Optical": output S/PDIF on the ADAT4 TOSLINK output connector (otherwise used for ADAT4 output).
-If not selected, S/PDIF output is produced on the red RCA connector of the digital audio breakout cable.
+(S/PDIF output is always produced on the red RCA connector of the digital audio breakout cable, regardless of this setting.)
 - "Professional": selects professional format S/PDIF output.
 If not selected, consumer format S/PDIF output is produced.

 **AEB / TEB**